Translated by Jelena Kitamura

 Moreover, if you take a stroll around the park for some more, you will come across the tea room that will make you forget you’re still in the middle of a bustling city area with its serene atmosphere; Osakajo Ongakudo (Osaka Castle Music Hall), where many concerts and events are regularly organized; or Hokoku Shrine, where you might stumble upon one of many wedding ceremonies often held there.
 It is said that in Hokoku Shrine dwells the god of good business (career) success.

 The area surrounding the Osaka Castle has a lot to tell about the vast and rich Japanese history, and one place in the vicinity, where you can learn all about the castle, or the history of the city, is the Osaka Museum of History.
-For that occasion, you can purchase a special ticket that can get you into the Osaka Castle’s tenshukaku and the museum for a cheaper price.
+For that occasion, you can purchase a special ticket that can get you into Osaka Castle’s tenshukaku and the museum for a cheaper price.

 But you don’t have to only read or hear about it – you can feel the history still living in the present times by visiting the nearby Kyobashi area, still preserving the former outlook of one of the liveliest shopping districts of the olden times.
 Not only that, but you can pay a visit to a famous hanami (cherry blossom viewing) spot in Osaka Castle Park, and gaze upon around 300 cherry trees growing in the Nishinomaru Garden, which is enlisted as one of the city’s Important Cultural Properties.

-If you are a fan of the plum blossoms or have interest in flowers and plants overall, you definitely shouldn’t miss this lovely area.
+If you are a fan of the plum blossoms or have an interest in flowers and plants overall, you definitely shouldn’t miss this lovely area.
 Also, if you are up for a bit of shopping and such, you can take a stroll around some new shopping and business spots such as Osaka Business Park or Mitsui Outlet Park Osaka Tsurumi, which are lately garnering attention with visitors to the city.
 This truly is an area that unifies the spirit of Osaka’s olden and modern days, isn’t it?

 How about touring around the city of Osaka after paying a visit to the Osaka Castle and learning about its history?
 We are sure it will give you a whole new perspective on the city much loved by many people.